rzmk/ladderz/README.md

 lz prealgebra get-factors 12
 ```

-The printed output should be:
+The printed output may be:

 ```console
 The factors of 12 are {2, 3, 6, 1, 4, 12}.